AVSnap: Libraries

 AVSnap can combine groups of objects into libraries that users can select from to create their diagrams.
 Users can create their libraries or choose from ones included from other companies, including Simtrol, Calypso Systems, and partner Analog Way.

 History

-The origins of AVSnap started in 1993 when very few vendors provided software for designing AV systems.
-Many AV professionals were looking for a development tool that could be used in-house and offer an easy information exchange.
+The origins of AVSnap started in 1993, a time where very few vendors provided software for designing AV systems.
+As such, many AV professionals desired a development tool that could be used in-house and offer an easy information exchange.

-The first attempt to design the AVSnap started in 2001.
-After a year of experimenting with features, the final draft of the software was released.
-It took another three years to fine-tune performance and settle on the name.

-The AVSnap was released to the market in 2004.
-The first version of the software was a simple graphic editor that allowed easy AV System design.
-Eventually, it evolved into the development system it is now.